firebase/extensions/docs/delete-user-data/GetStarted.md

 > **Note:** To use this extension, you need to manage your users with Firebase Authentication.

-This extension is useful in respecting user privacy and fulfilling compliance requirements.
+This extension is useful for respecting user privacy and fulfilling compliance requirements.
 However, using this extension does not guarantee compliance with government and industry regulations.

 ## Prerequisites